hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/135_my_plan_of_campaign.md

 hearts burn, any amount of hatred comes out, and they do not know what to do.
 What harm does it do to the Christian missionary that the Hindus are trying to cleanse their own houses?
-What injury will it do to the Brâhmo Samâj and other reform bodies that the Hindus are trying their best to reform themselves?
+What injury will it do to the Brāhmo Samāj and other reform bodies that the Hindus are trying their best to reform themselves?
 Why should they stand in opposition?
 Why should they be the greatest enemies of these movements?
 Why? — I ask.
 It seems to me that their hatred and jealousy are so bitter that no why or